 马努卡理工学院/Manukau Institute of Technology

-工程New Zealand Diploma in Marine Engineering (Level 6)
+工程New Zealand Certificate in Marine Engineering Class 6 (Level 4) with strand in Marine Engineering Cl

 - 授课校区：New Zealand Maritime School - City Campus